robtweed/DPP/README.md

 You can now load DPP directly from your Web Server, eg:

+      const {createDPP} = await import('/dpp/dpp_browser.min.js');

+Note that if you're going to use local copies of both DPP and its dependent QOper8 modules, you can bypass this step and just use the DPP class modules itself:

       const {DPP} = await import('/dpp/dpp.min.js');

+See below on how to use this latter approach.

 ### From NPM

 DPP is available on NPM:

         npm install dpp-db

+You can now load DPP using:

+        import {createDPP} from "dpp-db/node";

 ## Starting DPP